-Mindoro Outreach & Feeding Hungry Children
+West Mindoro Outreach & Feeding Program

 There is a people group deep in the mountains of Mindoro, an island in the Philippines, that live in deep fear and superstition that keeps them from education and proper nutrition.
 Our team of missionaries are winning hearts through educating their children and providing food for them.
 They are also showing them the power of a risen savior over the evil spirits that rule their lives.
 The children often go all day without food while their parents are out scavenging in the jungle for something edible.
 Your gift will sponsor a missionary, Bible worker, and some food for these poor starving children.

 We have a dream of several small “Lifestyle Community Centers” in every large city in India.
 These centers will be places where people can come to mingle and learn, to be inspired and discipled for Jesus.
 Another mission project is to train “Lifestyle Coaches” to lead the ministry in these Community Lifestyle Centers.
 These are just two of the Southern Asia Division’s Mission projects that we are hosting.
 Others include: hospital and church renovations and assisting students to attend SDA schools.
 Please note where you would like your donation used.